turingschool/mod-0-curriculum/dates.md

 ## Courses for students enrolled in 2210 Mod 1

 ### Mod 0 Part-time:
+Front End and Back End run at the same time:
 - Start Date: August 29
 - End Date: September 16